Azure/iot-edge-v1/v1/core/devdoc/module_loaders.md

 The gateway, during initialization, creates and populates a vector of `MODULE_LOADER` instances so that it has a default set of module loaders to work with.
 As discussed before, the gateway SDK, depending on build options used will ship with a set of pre-defined loaders.
-Here’s an example how this initialization code might look like:
+Here's an example how this initialization code might look like:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ c